scikit-image/scikit-image/INSTALL.rst

   # Install major development and runtime dependencies of scikit-image
   conda install `for i in requirements/{default,build,test}.txt; do echo -n " --file $i "; done`
   # Install scikit-image from source
-  pip install -e . -vv
+  pip install -e . -vv  ## TODO: to be updated for meson (see meson.md)
   # Test your installation
-  pytest skimage
+  pytest --pyargs skimage

 Updating the installation
 ------------------------------------------------------------------------------